bhavya6701/Academic-Project-Personal-Website-/README.md

-This is an academic project of personal website.
-I have tried to show my skills, achievements and other details using the skills I possess.
-Please go through the project below.
+This is an academic project for a personal website.
+I have learnt and used HTML, CSS, JavaScript, and PHP to create client-side and admin-side webpages.

+Note: You must have Xampp installed on your computer.

-You can go to the website here: http://bhavyaruparelia.me/ or follow the steps given below.
+To open the project, follow the steps given below.

-Clone the repository to you computer.
+1. Clone the repository to the Xampp>htdocs folder on your computer.
+2. Start the Apache service in the Xampp Control Panel
+3. Go to the localhost of Xampp in your browser.
+4. In the browser, open the folder Ruparelia_40164863 in the Xampp directory.
-Open the file index.html.
+5. Open the file index.php.
+6. To check the admin-side of the webpage and update the client-side details, go to the admin tab.
+7. Enter the given credentials: (Username: Bhavya, Password: 123456).
+8. Thereafter, you can check other features on the webpage.

-Thanks for checking out my project :)
+Thankyou for checking this project :)